couchbase/cbft/docs/admin-guide/managing.md

 # Managing cbft

-This document talks about the "levers and dials" available to manage cbft indexes and cbft nodes.
+This document talks about the "levers and toggles" available to manage cbft indexes and cbft nodes.

 # Managing cbft indexes